functionland/BLOX/Electrical/DevKit/documents/documents_md/Flashing_VL805_SPI_Flash.md

 Erase/write done.
 ```

-now you can remove jumperwires and power on Devkit
+now you can remove jumper wires and power on Devkit

 you can test VL805 with this command.